csc-training/julia-introduction/README.md

 ```
 and type `master` for the branch.
 Folder name can be whatever you like, for example `julia-csc`.

+**Caveat**:
+Packages can not be installed using the Julia package manager.
+You must install external packages by clicking the `Packages` button on the top menu.
+After that, just type the name of the package and hit install.

 ### Installing Julia and IJulia